bagaking/commitron/README.md

 commitron comment \
   --access_key YOUR_ACCESS_KEY \
   --secret_key YOUR_SECRET_KEY \
+  --endpoint YOUR_DOUBAO_ENDPOINT \
   --diff "$(git diff --cached)"
 ```

-`YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` are example placeholders.
-Replace them
+`YOUR_ACCESS_KEY`, `YOUR_SECRET_KEY`, and `YOUR_DOUBAO_ENDPOINT` are example
-with your own credentials, or omit the flags when the matching environment
+placeholders.
+Replace them with your own credentials and endpoint, or omit the
-variables are already configured.
+flags when the matching environment variables are already configured.

 ### Installing Git Alias